-Join us for a fun day with our community as we start working on our 2022 Legacy Project!
+Join us for a fun day with our community for our final volunteer date for our 2022 Legacy Project!

 About this event

 Join us for our final volunteer day in the Survivor’s Healing Garden at The Reverence Project!
 We will be building a kiva with mosaics evocative of the nearby, iconic Watts Towers.
 A fire feature will serve as a focal point for this gathering space, which will host healing circles and other restorative justice and peace-building practices.

 We hope to integrate upcycled materials from throughout LA in the kiva’s mosaic, just as creator Simon Rodia did in Watts Towers.
 Please consider offering hope and healing to Watts by bringing an object that symbolizes resilience to you.

 Join us from 10:00 AM-1:00 PM!
 Please remember to wear sturdy shoes, work clothes, sunscreen and hats, and your reusable water bottle.
 Refreshments and joy will be provided!

 The Survivor’s Healing garden will represent innovation in conservation, improve LA’s resilience, and protect human health.
 While LA actively protects “sensitive ecological areas,” this project illustrates the sensitivity of the overbuilt areas of LA.
 Watts experiences temperatures 4.7°F degrees hotter than the city average.
 The project will train Watts residents in the value of urban greenery and in the methods of civic engagement that will help secure funding for more of it.
 In addition to those actively engaged in its creation and our ongoing programming, signage will educate the passersby.
 Just as important, we will work to educate greater LA about the importance of equitably distributing urban greenery to the resilience of the region as a whole.